Gaming in the Modern World with Ben Brock Johnson and Roman Mars

 yeah, I was with

-the chef's name, I think, is Peter Pickle or something.
+The chef's name, I think, is Peter Pickle or something.

-But I would bring my switch to work and like I was like, I'm really testing the limits of what I'm allowed to do here, I think, because this I'm very obviously playing a video game, but my job is to answer the phone and put in a reservation on a computer if somebody calls to make the reservation, right?
+I'm really testing the limits of what I'm allowed to do here, I think, because I'm very obviously playing a video game, but my job is to answer the phone and put in a reservation on a computer if somebody calls to make the reservation, right?

-And then I'm calling people confirming reservations, but apart from that, I'm sitting at a desk for hours.
+And then I'm calling people confirming reservations.
+But apart from that, I'm sitting at a desk for hours.

 There's not another facet to that job.